Oliver-Greer/eq-prog-opt/README.md

 # Worklist And Implementation Notes

+Below is a list of items to complete, as well as open questions covering many of the non-trivial parts of designing an implementation agnostic bench-marking suite.

 ## Rewrites

 - [x] Birewrites and rewrites implemented as a rewrite enum for solvers to match on.